Contact Us for a Free Consultation (213) 542-0979

 You're usually going to have to find a way to talk your way out of something with the police.
 Usually, anything you can say is going to be used against you.
 A lot of times, things are twisted, and you didn't mean it that way.
 So, the best bet is to keep your mouth shut.

-Then you're not going to have any issues when it comes to incriminating yourself, and that's when I see most people getting themselves in trouble, and giving the prosecutors the best evidence is when they try to talk to the police and talk their way out of a situation.
+Then you won't have any issues when it comes to incriminating yourself, and that's when I see most people getting themselves into trouble.
+Providing the prosecutors with the best evidence is when they attempt to negotiate with the police and try to talk their way out of a situation.
 It ends in disaster and a criminal conviction later on.

 About the Author